ElijahLawal-7/Trivia_API/README.md

 ## Welcome to Udacitrivia

 Udacitrivia!
 An intense quiz game, capable of tracking user progress, adding categories and questions to the database, and creating new user profiles.
+## Trivia App

+The Trivia App and the Integrated API does the following:

+1. Display questions - both all questions and by category.
+Questions should show the question, category and difficulty rating by default and can show/hide the answer.
+2. Delete questions.
+3. Add questions and require that they include question and answer text.
+4. Search for questions based on a text query string.
+5. Play the quiz game, randomizing either all questions or within a specific category. <br>
 ## App Screenshots

 ### Home Page